mdecicco/vitaxmb/README.md

 This doesn't actually do anything yet, other than present you with an xmb-like interface with options that don't do anything yet

 # Currently working on
-- Implementing XMB navigation logic
+- Implementing XMB Options pane functions for editing settings and triggering actions

 # Features
 - Customizable XMB options